CodeU-S2018-T26/CodeU-Spring-2018/README.md

 pushes notifications to the user's browser whenever a new message is sent in a conversation they are subscribed to.
 For demonstration purposes, you will receive notifications even for messages that you send.
 This way you can actually see notifications in action!
+Note: notifications only work if you're using a secure connection (https).

 -**Activity Feed:** The Activity Feed allows the user to see what's going on in the conversations that they follow.
 You can